basxsoftwareassociation/bread/docs/source/quickstart.rst

 ********

 In order to get |project| working correctly we need to make a few changes to the django settings file at ``eventmanagement/settings.py``.
-There is a full list of recommended settings inside the module :py:mod:`bread.settings.required`.
+There is a full list of recommended settings inside the module :py:mod:`basxbread.settings.required`.

 ::